nbogie/cyf-react-challenges/challenge-countries/README.md

 # Challenge: "Frontend Mentor's REST Countries API with color theme switcher (React)"

-This excellent challenge lives at [frontendmentor.io](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).
+This excellent challenge was created by, and lives at [frontendmentor.io](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).

-In this document we will simply break down that challenge into approachable levels, and give extra tips for getting started.
+In *this* document we will simply break down that challenge into approachable levels, and give extra tips for getting started.

 ## Challenge Overview

-Your challenge is to make a React app integrate with the REST Countries API to fetch country data and display it like in the designs provided by frontendmentor.io.
+Your *eventual* challenge is to make a React app integrate with the REST Countries API to fetch country data and display it like in the designs provided by [frontendmentor.io]((https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).

 However, in the earlier levels you will be given a file containing with the downloaded countries data, so that you do not have to fetch it from the API.